-Knowledge translation is defined by the Canadian Institutes of Health Research (CIHR) as a “dynamic and iterative process that includes synthesis, dissemination, exchange, and ethically-sound application of knowledge” in decision making (1).
-Quite simply, KT is the process of putting knowledge into action.
-It goes beyond passive dissemination, and focuses on ensuring knowledge is packaged and delivered in a way that ensures it is actively taken up and effectively used in practice (2).
+Knowledge Translation is defined by the Canadian Institutes of Health Research (CIHR) as a “dynamic and iterative process that includes synthesis, dissemination, exchange, and ethically-sound application of knowledge” in decision-making (1).
+It goes beyond passive communication, and focuses on ensuring knowledge is packaged and delivered in a way that ensures it is actively taken up and effectively used in practice (2).

 Why is Knowledge Translation important?

 It can take an estimated 17 years for research findings to be put into practice.
 KT helps to close this gap by engaging the people who will use the research – such as patients, decision-makers, policy-makers and healthcare providers – and using various strategies to make research findings accessible and easier to understand for these different audiences by sharing information in plain language and through appropriate channels.

 CIHR defines two main types of KT: end-of-grant KT and integrated KT.

 End-of-grant KT refers to communication strategies used to share research findings – in other words, it is the plan on how you will share the research knowledge produced with the knowledge users such as patients, decision-makers, and other stakeholder groups (1).

 Integrated KT describes a process by which knowledge users and knowledge producers (researchers) work closely together throughout the research process.
 Knowledge users can be engaged in determining research questions and methods, and in interpreting, analyzing and sharing the results.
 This approach aims to ensure that research findings are useful for knowledge users and are more likely to be taken up in policy and practice (1,6)